Miguel de Cervantes: Other works

 Cervantes is generally considered a mediocre poet; few of his poems survive.
 Some appear in La Galatea, while he also wrote Dos Canciones à la Armada Invencible.

-His sonnets are considered his best work, particularly Al Túmulo del Rey Felipe en Sevilla, Canto de Calíope and Epístola a Mateo Vázquez.
+His sonnets include Al Túmulo del Rey Felipe en Sevilla, Canto de Calíope and Epístola a Mateo Vázquez.
 Viaje del Parnaso, or Journey to Parnassus, is his most ambitious verse work, an allegory that consists largely of reviews of contemporary poets.

 He published a number of dramatic works, including ten extant full-length plays: